 Forest Restoration in the East African Uplands

 The upland forest restoration work of Brackenhurst Botanic Garden near Nairobi.
 Kenya, has become a model for East African habitat restoration initiatives.
 The forest in the region was once so extensive that it hosted leopard, buffalo and elephant, and blocked city residents’ view of Mount Kilimanjaro.
 Less than 2% of original forest remained before restoration work began at Brackenhurst Botanic Garden, with the rest mostly transformed into tea and eucalyptus plantations.

-The restoration work at Brackenhurst is partly supported by The Ashden Trust through a Botanic Gardens Conservation International (BGCI) coordinated project.
-Enhancing tree conservation and forest restoration in Africa.
-This project has set up restoration plots with Brackenhurst Botanic Garden (in Kenya) and Tooro Botanic Garden (in Uganda).
-The restoration plots are planted with native tree species, and include threatened species and species valued by local communities.
-BGCI is working to expand this project, setting up additional restoration plots with more botanic gardens in other countries across Africa.
+The restoration work at Brackenhurst is partly supported by The Ashden Trust through a Botanic Gardens Conservation International (BGCI) coordinated project: Enhancing tree conservation and forest restoration in Africa.
+This project has set up forest restoration plots with Brackenhurst Botanic Garden and Tooro Botanic Garden (in Uganda), planted with native tree species, including threatened species and species valued by local communities.
+BGCI is working to expand this project, setting up additional botanic garden-led restoration plots, that demonstrate the value of involving botanic garden knowledge and a wide mix of indigenous species in restoration, in other countries across Africa.